 - All Brandeis undergraduates, graduate students, faculty, and staff are eligible for funding.

-- This year, we are looking for projects that make significant connections to the theme of LIGHT.
+- This year, we are looking for projects that make significant connections to the legacy of Justice Louis D. Brandeis.

 - A jury of faculty, staff, and students evaluates applications and recommends funding.